 - Support the professional development of disabled and non-disabled artists at any stage of their career.

-In addition, Forget-Me-Not-Productions develops fundraising arts events for various charities.
-The areas of activity has included the 2010 Masked Ball: a live music event that raised over £1000 for Cancer Research UK, the 2012 Burlesque Masked Ball in conjunction with Made in Roath Festival: an evening of live music, satirical movies & burlesque entertainment that raised over £500 for Prostate Cancer UK, the 2013 Pick and Mix Allsorts: A Mini Music and Movie Festival – an evening of comedy, music & a short movie competition that raised over £400 for Macmillan Cancer Support and the 2018 Ace up your Sleeve: a music festival and live auction that raised over £700 to buy a doggie wheelchair for a disabled dog.
+In addition, Forget-Me-Not-Productions also develops fundraising arts events for various charities.
+The areas of activity has included the 2010 Masked Ball: a live music event that raised over £1000 for Cancer Research UK, the 2012 Burlesque Masked Ball in conjunction with Made in Roath Festival: an evening of live music, satirical movies & burlesque entertainment that raised over £500 for Prostate Cancer UK, the 2013 Pick and Mix Allsorts: A Mini Music and Movie Festival – an evening of comedy, music & a short movie competition that raised over £400 for Macmillan Cancer Support, the 2017 Ace up your Sleeve: a music festival and also a live auction that raised over £700 to buy a doggie wheelchair for a disabled dog and the 2019 Pick and Mix Allsorts: A Music festival and summer fete that raised over £1200 for Prostate Cancer UK.